sap-tutorials/Tutorials/tutorials/s4sdk-vdm-retrieve-business-partners/s4sdk-vdm-retrieve-business-partners.md

 [ACCORDION-BEGIN [Step 5: ](Filter for persons)]

 If you look closely in the app, there is one business partner for which no first or last name is displayed.
-This is because this business partner is not a natural person.
+This is because this business partner is not a natural person, but a company.

-Because we only want our app to display persons, we are now going to implement a filter.
+Because we want our app to only display persons, we are now going to implement a filter.

 In the development environment, position the cursor directly in front of the `.execute()`.
-Either copy and paste the following code, or follow the step-by-step instructions below.
+Either copy and paste the following code, or enter it step-by-step into the IDE.
 ```java
 .filter(BusinessPartner.BUSINESS_PARTNER_CATEGORY.eq(CATEGORY_PERSON))
 ```

-If you want to experience the flow of using the SAP S/4HANA Cloud SDK, instead of copy-pasting the code above, follow these steps to build up the filter step-by-step, leveraging the suggestions and auto-completion of the development environment.

-1. Type `.filter` and hit **Enter** to choose the filter method suggested by the auto-completion.
-2. Type `BusinessPartner` and select the first suggestion, continue typing `.CATEGORY` and select `BUSINESS_PARTNER_CATEGORY`.
-3. Type `.eq(` and `CATEGORY_PERSON` to arrive at the same state.

 ![Implement filter](4-1-filter.png)

+With this, our app is complete for now, so we are now going to deploy it on SAP Cloud Platform.

 [ACCORDION-END]